w3c/webextensions/proposals/content-script-top-frame-matching.md

 }
 ```

 ### Behavior / Implementation

 1.  **Validation:** When processing `content_scripts` from `manifest.json` or a call to `scripting.registerContentScripts` / `scripting.updateContentScripts`:
-    *   The browser must first validate all patterns provided in `topFrameMatches` and `excludeTopFrameMatches` as they would match patterns provided by `matches` and `excludeMatches`.
+    *   The browser must first validate all patterns provided in `topFrameMatches` and `excludeTopFrameMatches` as they would validate patterns provided by `matches` and `excludeMatches`.
     *   Additionally, if any pattern contains a path component other than the wildcard path `/*` (i.e., it specifies a specific path like `/foo` or `/bar/*`), the browser must treat this as an error.
 Patterns without an explicit path or those explicitly using `/*` are considered valid.
 This restriction ensures these patterns are intended to match origins.
         *   For static declarations in `manifest.json`, this should result in a manifest parsing error, preventing the extension from loading.
         *   For dynamic API calls (`registerContentScripts`, `updateContentScripts`), the promise must be rejected with an appropriate error (e.g., `Match patterns for top_frame_matches/exclude_top_frame_matches must not specify a path.`).